devangshekhawat/Fedora-40-Post-Install-Guide/README.md

 clean_requirements_on_remove=True
 best=False
 skip_if_unavailable=True
-fastestmirror=1
 max_parallel_downloads=10
-deltarpm=true
 ```
-* Note: The `fastestmirror=1` plugin can be counterproductive at times, use it at your own discretion.
-Set it to `fastestmirror=0` if you are facing bad download speeds.
-Many users have reported better download speeds with the plugin enabled so it is there by default.
+* Note: The `fastestmirror=1` and `deltarpm=true` arguments were removed.
+Avoid using these even if you find them in other guides.
+They are counterproductive at best.

 ## RPM Fusion
 * Fedora has disabled the repositories for a lot of free and non-free .rpm packages by default.
 Follow this if you want to use non-free software like Steam, Discord and some multimedia codecs etc. As a general rule of thumb it is advised to do this to get access to many mainstream useful programs.